scambo00/Google_Assistant_WNR/README.md

 * Set Global Defines - context.global.googleHomeKey="your developer access token";
 * Deploy flow

-Details of the "Process Request" function node will be added at sometime in the fucture that I can find the time to write it up.
+Details of the "Process Request" function node will be added at sometime in the future that I can find the time to write it up.

 ## 3)Test Integration API.AI=>Node-Red=>API.AI
 We can now test out our new Agent by executing the "update my devices" Intent.